What are synthetic cannabinoids?

 It's safest not to use synthetic cannabinoids at all – if you do, you should treat them with extreme caution to avoid an unpleasant experience, injury, or death.

 In June 2020, a new synthetic cannabinoid MDMB-4en-PINACA was detected in New Zealand.
 In September 2020, High Alert issued a notification for AMB-FUBINACA, followed by a notification in October for serious harm incidents in Taranaki linked to synthetic cannabinoids.
+You can view all the alerts and notifications we've issued for synnies in New Zealand here.

 Synthetic cannabinoids are also known as Synnies, synthetic cannabis, Spice, Kronic.
 Unlike natural cannabis, these untested chemicals are mostly made in China and sprayed onto random plant material.
 None of these chemicals have been tested as being safe, and it’s impossible to know what the effect will be.